Aluminium cans

 Certifying our materials

 We’ve received key industry sustainability accreditations such as The Aluminium Stewardship Initiative, Copper Mark and Moly Mark.
-And initiatives like START, our blockchain traceability platform, ensure our supply chain is transparent too, giving our customers and their consumers access to a holistic set of environmental, social and governance (ESG) metrics for our aluminium products (More on this below).
+And initiatives like START, our material traceability platform, ensure our supply chain is transparent too, giving our customers and their consumers access to a holistic set of environmental, social and governance (ESG) metrics for our aluminium products (More on this below).

 Partnering to meet customer and market needs